subroy13/statwizard/content/posts/k-arm-bandit-2/index.md

 ## Upper Confidence Band Algorithm

 Upper Confidence Band (UCB) algorithm is one of the solution to this problem, which lets us dynamically adjusting the exploration-exploitation balance to get to the best result.
-It was independently proposed by [Agarwal 1995](https://www.jstor.org/stable/1427934) and [Katehakis and Robbins 1995](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC41010/), after the seminal work by [Lai and Robbins 1985](http://dx.doi.org/10.1016/0196-8858(85)90002-8) which proves some optimality property about an algorithm that maintains a score which can provide the best return in the long run. (*I won't go more mathematical than this, but if you want to know more, let me know in the comments, I'll make a post about it.*)
+It was independently proposed by Agarwal[^1] and Katehakis and Robbins[^2], after the seminal work by Lai and Robbins[^3] which proves some optimality property about an algorithm that maintains a score which can provide the best return in the long run. (*I won't go more mathematical than this, but if you want to know more, let me know in the comments, I'll make a post about it.*)

 Assume that you are currently at round $t$.
 So, till this round, you have been maintaining your best estimate abour $p_a$ for each action, let us call that $\widehat{p}_a(t)$.
 Also, you have choosen arm $a$ for $N_a(t)$ number of times.
 Then, there are three things at play here.